tonyflow/natural-language-search-api/README.md

 # Tech Spec

 This is a REST API to store, retrieve and search natural language documents.
 It uses Elasticsearch as persistence layer.
-The endpoints exposed are the following
+The endpoints exposed are the following and can be accessed at [localhost](http://localhost:8000/).

 ### POST /store